paper-moon-apllo/pleethai/docs/en/maintenance_reqreceived.md

-## When receive a request mail from user
+## What to do when you receive a user’s request

 ### 1. Create the contents to register
 From the request mail, the system manager creates the following contents to register